MobileProto16/Mobile-Proto-16/lesson2/README.md

 Often, you will want to initialize your object with some values.
 In this case you must define your own constructor.
 You can even define multiple constructors, each with different arguments.

 **[HW] Go ahead and implement the `Account` constructor.
-It should have input arguments `long amount, MoneySaver owner`**
+It should have input arguments `long amount`**

 #### Fields

 You'll notice both classes also have fields.
-Fields are either attributes of members of a class (an `amount` describes an `Account`) or things that belong to the class (an `Account` has an `owner`). *Fields should almost exclusively be `private` unless you have a really good reason to make it `public`.* If you want an outside class to be able to access a field, you must create public getter/setter methods.
+Fields are either attributes of members of a class (an `amount` describes an `Account`) or things that belong to the class (a `MoneySaver` has an `account`). *Fields should almost exclusively be `private` unless you have a really good reason to make it `public`.* If you want an outside class to be able to access a field, you must create public getter/setter methods.

 **[HW] Define and implement the `getAmount` and `setAmount` methods in `Account`.
 Make sure they have appropriate return types and input arguments.**

 **[HW] Add the following to your main method (`public static void main(String[] args)`) to test your code so far:**

 ```
-MoneySaver jim = new MoneySaver("Jim", 100);
-Account a = new Account(100, jim);
+Account a = new Account(100);
 System.out.println(a);
 a.setAmount(20);
 System.out.println("New amount: " + a.getAmount());